apache/spark/TESTING.rst

 * For new tests we should use standard "asserts" of python and pytest decorators/context managers for testing rather than unittest ones.
 Look at `Pytest docs <http://doc.pytest.org/en/latest/assert.html>`_ for details.
 * We use parameterized framework for tests that have variations in parameters
-* We plann to convert all unittests to standard "asserts" semi-automatically but this will be done later in Airflow 2.0 development phase.
+* We plan to convert all unittests to standard "asserts" semi-automatically but this will be done later in Airflow 2.0 development phase.
 That will include setUp/tearDown/context managers and decorators

 Running Unit Tests from IDE
 ---------------------------

-To run unit tests from the IDE, create the `local virtualenv <LOCAL_VRTUALENV.rst>`_, select it as the default project's environment, then configure your test runner:
+To run unit tests from the IDE, create the `local virtualenv <LOCAL_VIRTUALENV.rst>`_, select it as the default project's environment, then configure your test runner:

 .. image:: images/configure_test_runner.png